-Winter storms: The town is vulnerable to winter storms; business and school closings, power outages, and traffic disruptions are all possible in the town as the result of severe winter storms.
+Winter storms: The town is vulnerable to winter storms; business and school closings, power outages, and traffic disruptions have occurred in the town as the result of severe winter storms.
 The town has equipment to adequately handle most snowfall events, but temporary travel inconveniences are inevitable during especially heavy snowfalls.
-Winter storms accompanied by very high winds have the potential to damage residential and commercial property in the town, but tree damage (and property damage from falling trees) is more typical.
-There are no building codes in the town to mitigate risk to winter storms.